Stefano Bellentani: Education and career

-Research

-Bellentani's studies have contributed significantly to understanding the prevalence, risk factors, and mechanisms underlying conditions like alcoholic liver disease (ALD), non-alcoholic fatty liver disease (NAFLD), and their more severe forms, such as cirrhosis and non-alcoholic steatohepatitis (NASH).
-In a 1982 study, he explored the susceptibility of chronic hepatitis B surface antigen (HBsAg) carriers to ethanol-induced hepatic damage.
-He demonstrated that HBsAg carriers are at increased risk of liver abnormalities even at moderate alcohol consumption levels, suggesting abstinence as a precaution.
-His later contributions, particularly as Scientific Creator and Coordinator of the Dionysos Study, in collaboration with Prof. Claudio Tiribelli, provided valuable epidemiological insights into liver disease, including the prevalence of HCV viral infection and NAFLD in the general population.
-A 1997 study, highlighted that daily alcohol consumption above 30 grams increases the risk of cirrhosis and non-cirrhotic liver damage, with drinking patterns such as consuming alcohol outside meals exacerbating the risk.

-In subsequent work, also within the Dionysos Study, Bellentani investigated hepatic steatosis in relation to alcohol consumption and obesity.
-A 2000 study showed that steatosis is significantly associated with obesity and heavy drinking, with obesity playing a more prominent role.
-Building on this, his 2005 research revealed that NAFLD is 25% prevalent across populations and closely linked to metabolic syndrome components like obesity, hyperglycemia, and dyslipidemia.

-In 2006, Bellentani co-developed the Fatty Liver Index (FLI), a non-invasive algorithm using simple clinical measures like body mass index, triglycerides, and gamma-glutamyl transferase to predict fatty liver.
-His 2010 and 2018 studies highlighted the growing burden of NAFLD and NASH, identifying them as emerging public health challenges globally.
-He emphasized the influence of demographic trends, obesity, and diabetes on the increasing prevalence of these diseases and stressed the importance of public health measures to mitigate the impact.

 Clinical activity

-Bellentani has extensive clinical experience in Gastroenterology and Hepatology.
 From 1987 to 2015, he served as a Consultant Gastroenterologist for the Public Health System at Carpi and Baggiovara Hospitals.
 Later, between 2014 and 2015, he expanded his experience by working as a Locum Consultant Gastroenterologist in the Department of Gastroenterology at Shrewsbury and Telford Hospital NHS Trust, covering both Shrewsbury and Telford Hospitals in the UK.
 Following this, from 2015 to 2016, he took on a similar role at Frimley Park Hospital National Health Trust (UK), focusing on both gastroenterology and hepatology.
 Subsequently, from 2016 to 2019, he served as the Head of the Gastroenterology and Hepatology Service at Santa Chiara Clinic.
 In addition to this role, he practices as an Independent Gastroenterologist at his private medical clinic in Locarno, Switzerland, and also serves as a Consultant in Gastroenterology and Hepatology at Poliambulatorio Villa Richeldi in Carpi, Modena, Italy.